samschott/maestral/README.md

 - [ ] Write tests for maestral.
-- [ ] Detect and warn in case of unsupported Dropbox folder locations (network drives, external hard drives, etc) and when the Dropbox folder is deleted by the user.
+- [ ] Detect and warn in case of unsupported Dropbox folder locations (network drives, external hard drives, etc).
 - [ ] Speed up downloads of large folders and initial sync: Download zip files if possible.
 - [ ] Native Cocoa and GTK interfaces.
 Maestral currently uses PyQt5.
 - [ ] Packaging: improve packing for macOS (reduce app size) and package for other platforms.

 ## Warning:

-- Maestral does not have production status yet, so only 500 accounts can use the API keys.
 - Maestral is still in beta status.
 Even through highly unlikely, using it may potentially result in loss of data.
-- Known issues:
 - Network drives and some external hard drives are not supported as locations for the Dropbox folder.

 ## Dependencies